Facebook pixel tracking

 Investors: Only accredited investors, with issuer taking reasonable steps to verify

-Best for: Finding new investors online or at scale
+Best for: Tech startups seeking new investors

 What's an Accredited Investor?